-The University currently holds a Bronze Athena SWAN award, recognising our commitment to advancing women's careers in science, technology, engineering, maths and medicine (STEMM) employment in academia.
+The University currently holds a Bronze Athena SWAN award, recognising our commitment to advancing gender equality in academia across all academic disciplines and professional and support functions.

 University Values

 The University's Values capture what we're all about: who we are, what we believe in and what we stand for.
 Our Values have been derived from how we act and how we expect to be treated as part of Strathclyde.